 If you don’t have the time, skills, or patience to deal with that, buy a new or newer bike and customize it.
 You’ll spend far more time actually riding it than you will wrenching on it.
 That’s what ultimately got me to sell that KZ550 I owned.
 It was simply a lot of work to keep it going.
 I love my new Honda Rebel and the digital instrument cluster and fuel injection and everything else that comes with a modern motorcycle.

 Speaking of the Honda Rebel, the bike makes for a fantastic motorcycle to customize.
 Honda really built the bike with this in mind.
 Most of the motorcycle is exposed and ready for customization.
 It doesn’t really matter what displacement you buy.
 Both the 300 and 500 are ready for some fancy custom parts.
+2021 has also seen the introduction of a larger 1,100cc Rebel which might make it more appealing to some riders.

 I haven’t customized my model yet, but that’s mostly because I haven’t decided what I want to do.
 Part of me wants to stick some mini-ape-hangers on there and lean into the small cruiser thing, but the other part of me wants to go more of a scrambler route.
 The cool thing about the Rebel is you can do whatever you want to it.
 It’s a great blank canvas.
 Check out the manufacturer’s website